ImmflyRetail/inseat-sdk-android/README.md

-# How to use the SDK
+# How to install the SDK

-1. Add `inseat.aar` to your project
+1. Add the `inseat.aar` to your project
-    For multi-module projects, you can add the `inseat.aar` file as a dependency in your project.
-Follow these steps:
+    For multi-module projects, you can add the `inseat.aar` file as a dependency in your project, by following these steps:
     1. Create a new directory named `libs` in your project directory.
     2. Copy the `inseat.aar` file into the `libs` directory.
     3. Open your project's `settings.gradle.kts` file and add the following code: